Bus stop: Safety

-Cooling Bus Stop shelters
+Bus stop shelters

-Air-conditioned
+Cooling

-In countries with hot climates, air-conditioned bus stop shelters are sometimes used, for example in Dubai in United Arab Emirates, Hyderabad in India, Eilat in Israel, Ashgabat in Turkmenistan.
+In countries with hot climates, air-conditioned bus stop shelters are sometimes used, for example in Dubai in the United Arab Emirates, Hyderabad in India, Eilat in Israel, Ashgabat in Turkmenistan.

-Passive cooling

 As an alternative to air conditioning, passive daytime radiative cooling has been used to cool bus stop shelters.
-Bus stops at Arizona State University and the surrounding areas of Tempe, Arizona used a 3M film to lower shelter temperatures by 4°C. A bus shelter in a mid-rise area of Tehran used passive cooling to cool a bus shelter by up to 10°C.
+Bus stops at Arizona State University and the surrounding areas of Tempe, Arizona used a 3M film to lower shelter temperatures by 4 °C. A bus shelter in a mid-rise area of Tehran used passive cooling to cool a bus shelter by up to 10 °C.

 Regulation

 Some jurisdictions have introduced particularised legislative controls to foster safer bus stop design and management.
 The State of Victoria, Australia, for example, has enacted a Bus Safety Act which contains performance-based duties of care which apply to all industry participants who are in a position to influence the safety of bus operations - what is called the "chain of responsibility".
 The safety duties apply to all bus services, both commercial and non-commercial, and to all buses regardless of seating capacity.
 Breach of the duty is a serious criminal offence which carries a heavy penalty.

 The primary duty holder under the Bus Safety Act is the operator of the bus service, as the person who has effective responsibility and control over the whole operation.
 However, the Act also contains a safety duty covering "people with responsibility for bus stops", including people who design, build, or maintain the stop, plus those who decide on its location.

 This duty was introduced in response to research showing that the most serious hazard associated with bus travel occurs when passengers, especially children, are crossing the road after alighting from the bus.
 The location and layout of a bus stop is therefore a factor in the level of risk.